PureGero/jisho-memrise-pitch-accent/README.md

 This browser extension adds inline pitch accent notation for Jisho.

-The data is queried on the fly from the [OJAD](http://www.gavo.t.u-tokyo.ac.jp/ojad/) database.
+The data comes from a copy of the [WaDokuJT source data](https://github.com/WaDoku/WaDokuJT-Data).

 ![Screenshot](screenshots/screenshot1.png)